This Is the #1 Predictor of a Healthy Gut Microbiome, According to a GI Doctor

-“There are a large number of medical conditions that have been associated with damage to the gut microbiome,” says Will Bulsiewicz, MD, a gastroenterologist, New York Times bestselling author of Fiber Fueled and The Fiber Fueled Cookbook, and the US Medical Director of personalized nutrition company ZOE.
+“There are a large number of medical conditions that have been associated with damage to the gut microbiome,” says Will Bulsiewicz, MD, a gastroenterologist and New York Times bestselling author of Fiber Fueled and The Fiber Fueled Cookbook.
 This includes digestive disorders, immune disorders, and hormonal disorders (think everything from PCOS to depression and anxiety).

 According to Dr. Bulsiewicz, there is one action we can all be taking to significantly move the dial towards a healthy, well-functioning digestive tract—no fancy supplements or complex dietary changes required.
 Ready for it?
 The key to improving your gut microbiome, he says, lies in a thorough trip through the produce aisle.
 There is no one magical superfood here to save you from your digestive woes: The solution comes down to a question of diversity.
 Put simply, the more different types of plants you eat, the better the health of your gut microbiome.

 A post shared by Will Bulsiewicz MD MSCI (Dr B) (@theguthealthmd)

 The term microbiome tends to get thrown around pretty casually in the wellness world, so if you're wondering what it exactly means, you're not alone.
 “The microbiome is a collection of invisible microbes that are a part of our body,” says Dr. Bulsiewicz.
 These microbes are found on your skin, in your mouth, and in your large intestine (also known as your colon).
 They're highly concentrated in your colon—38 trillion, to be exact—and are intimately intertwined with your overall health.